How to Animate Inertial Bounce Expressions in After Effects

 Now, all of the leaves should grow and do that very nice overshoot animation.

-If you want to get a little bit more life out of this animation, we can change the distance between the keyframes.
+If you want to get a little bit more out of this animation, we can change the distance between the keyframes.
 So if we shorten this, we’re going to get a quicker animation with a more drastic overshoot bounce.

 shorten the timeshorten the timeshorten the time